ucsb-cs9/s25/_lab/lab07.md

 * May 15, 2019 --> 20190515
 * October 31, 2022 --> 20221031

-In addition to the constructor, getters for the date attribute, the ability to add Apartment objects to the listing, as well as a method to construct a string representing the listing details will need to be implemented:
+In addition to the constructor, you will need to implement getters for the date attribute, the ability to add Apartment objects to the listing, as well as a method to construct a string representing the listing details:

 * `get_date(self)`
 * `add_apartment(self, apartment)` - will add the apartment object to the end of the Python List
 * `info(self)` - constructs and returns a string containing the date of the listng, all information for each apartment in the listing, as well as the total listing price.
+*
-Since we're storing various Apartment objects in this class, we can utilize polymorphism and simply call the `get_apartment_details()` method on the Apartment objects when constructing the string for our entire listing, as well as `get_price()` to compute the `ApartmentListing` total price
+* Since we're storing various Apartment objects in this class, we can utilize **polymorphism** and simply call the `get_apartment_details()` method on the Apartment objects when constructing the string for our entire listing, as well as `get_price()` to compute the `ApartmentListing` total price.

 An example of the `info()` string format is given below: